mebeim/aoc/2023/README.md

 is evaluated: one half is accepted and continues to the next workflow, while the other half is rejected and passed on to the next rule of the current workflow.

+This can be nicely visualized using a [Sankey diagram][wiki-sankey], which is what was done [here in this Reddit post][d19-reddit-sankey] in the AoC subreddit.
+Pretty neat!

 We'll implement the above as a recursive function taking 3 arguments: the workflows, the initial ranges and the current workflow name.
 The variable ranges will be represented with a dictionary of the form `{var_name: (lo, hi)}`,